 Instructions

-• MIX DRY INGREDIENTS: In a large bowl, combine flour, cream of tartar, salt, baking soda, and 3/4 teaspoon ground cinnamon.
+• In a large bowl, combine flour, cream of tartar, salt, baking soda, and 3/4 teaspoon ground cinnamon.

-• ADD WET INGREDIENTS:ย In a separate bowl, mix melted and cooled butter with white and brown sugar until well emulsified.
+• In a separate bowl, mix melted and cooled butter with granulated and brown sugar until well emulsified.
 Add whole egg, egg yolk, and vanilla extract.
 Whisk until smooth.

-• COMBINE: Mix the dry ingredients into wet ingredients until just combined, ensuring there are no streaks of flour.
-Avoid over-mixing.
-Cover dough tightly and refrigerate it for 1 hour.
+• Mix dry ingredients into wet ingredients until just combined, ensuring there are no streaks of flour.
+Avoid overmixing.
+Cover dough tightly and refrigerate 1 hour.

-• PREHEAT OVEN: Preheat oven to 325ยฐF (163ยฐC).
-Stir together white sugar and cinnamon in a small bowl.
+• Preheat oven to 325ยฐF.
+Stir together cinnamon sugar coating ingredients in a small bowl.

 Video